tddschn/envchain-shellenv/README.md

 # envchain shellenv

+Injecting secrets from envchain / keychain into your shell as environment variables, in batch.

 `envchain-shellenv` - prints export statements for your secrets in the keychain

 so that you can do `eval "$(envchain-shellenv)"`.